The Local Bar Opry Star

 Upon Zachariah's first few stays in town, he caught the attention of Gus Arrendale of Springer Mountain Farm Chicken (a sponsor of the Grand Ole Opry and 650 AM WSM), and Gus graciously offered to finance Zachariah's first album.
 With legendary guitarist Jimmy Capps as producer, Local Bar Opry Star was shaping to be a top notch Nashville record with the best of the modern A-Team to back it while striving to bring a sound to the table that country music longs to get back to as well as a splash of the eccentricity that only someone like Zachariah can dish.

-Currently, Zachariah lives in Nashville with the family of Pop-A-Top legend Jim Ed Brown.
-He is finishing up his debut record and performing downtown in two bands: The Tennessee Walkers and The Cowpokes.
+Currently, Zachariah lives in Nashville with the family of Pop-A-Top legend Jim Ed Brown and is releasing his debut album.